11. Typealias

 }

-In addition to base types, typedef can be used with arrays, strings and tuples.
-Using typedef on tuples, or on arrays with sizes helps reusability and consistency:
+In addition to base types, typealias can be used with compound types (arrays, vectors, and strings) and aggregate types (structs and tuples).
+Using typealias on tuples, or on arrays with sizes helps reusability and consistency:

 student_id_grade chucky_cheese = ("C. Cheese", 123456, 77.0);